jschneier/django-storages/docs/backends/azure.rst

 ``AZURE_CUSTOM_DOMAIN``

-    The custom domain to use.
-This can be set in the Azure Portal.
+    The custom domain to use for generating URLs for files.
 For example, ``www.mydomain.com`` or ``mycdn.azureedge.net``.

 ``AZURE_CONNECTION_STRING``